barrucadu/memo.barrucadu.co.uk/memos/weeknotes-151.markdown

 date: 2021-08-09
 ---

-This came a day late as I was away visiting friends this weekend.
+This was written a day late as I was away visiting friends this weekend, and then deployed a few days late due to a problem with my Concourse set-up.
+Oh well, only two late posts in nearly three years isn't bad.

 ## Work